 The Splitting Axe II features an extremely tough blade drop forged out of a high-quality, strong stainless steel which can cope with rigorous and extensive use.
 The axe comes out of the box razor sharp, making it exceptionally efficient at splitting wood.

-An excellent feature of the Gerber Splitting Axe II is the tapered blade which resembles the shape of a splitting wedge, but its more efficient and faster than any wedge can ever be.
+An excellent feature of the Gerber 36-Inch Power Splitting Axe [31-003636] is the tapered blade which resembles the shape of a splitting wedge, but its more efficient and faster than any wedge can ever be.

 The Splitting Axe II has one other unique feature; it can split any kind of wood with one strike, irrespective of the size.
 This is an important feature if you are in the outdoors where you have limited stores and need to conserve energy to the best of your abilities.
 This ability has to do the scientific design of the axe.
 The single strike cutting power of the blade is courtesy of it being treated with a low-friction substance which enables it to slice through any type of log with minimal resistance.